-This delicious Punjabi dal is made with a few humble ingredients and yet it is so full of flavor.
+This delicious Punjabi dal is made with a few humble ingredients, yet it is full of flavor.

 This is the dal that you’ll find served at any gurudwara, a place of worship for those who practice the Sikh religion.
-Every gurudwara has what is called a langar hall, a place where volunteers serve free vegetarian meals to anyone who visits, regardless of race, religion, economic status, etc. Everyone sits together on the floor to eat, as equals.
+Every gurudwara has a langar hall, a place where volunteers serve free vegetarian meals to anyone who visits, regardless of race, religion, economic status, etc. Everyone sits together on the floor to eat, as equals.
 It’s a beautiful concept and my favorite thing about the religion.
 You may have heard of the most well-known gurudwara: The Golden Temple in Amritsar, Punjab.
-I have been there several times and hope to take my toddler Tony there one day soon as well.
+I have been there several times and hope to take my toddler Tony there one day soon.

-Langar dal is typically cooked slowly over low heat.
-Today, I’m sharing my instant pot version which has all the same flavor but is made in a fraction of the time.
+Langar dal is typically simmered over low heat.
+Today, I’m sharing my instant pot version, which has the same flavor but is made in a fraction of the time.
 To make the whole process even easier, I’m making this dal with my pre-made onion masala.
 Having this onion and tomato masala on hand makes this dal an almost “dump and go” type of recipe.
-You just need to brown the cumin seeds in some ghee for extra flavor, then add everything to the pot and cook.
+You need to brown the cumin seeds in some ghee for extra flavor, then add everything to the pot and cook.

-This recipe is part of my Indian Onion Masala Series where I share recipes that call for exact amounts of onion masala.
-Click on the graphic below to find out how to make onion masala, how to store it and to find other recipes that call for it.
+This recipe is part of my Indian Onion Masala Series, where I share recipes that call for exact amounts of onion masala.
+Click the graphic below to find out how to make onion masala, store it, and find other recipes that call for it.

 Langar dal is made with two types of lentils: whole urad dal (whole black lentils) and chana dal (split yellow chickpeas).
 I wrote a blog post explaining the different types of Indian lentils if you want to read more about them.

 This recipe is similar to my dal makhani recipe but also a bit different.
-If you like my dal makhani though, then you’ll also love this recipe.
+If you like my dal makhani, then you’ll also love this recipe.

 And remember, like most dals, this dish will thicken a bit as it cools.
 If you warm it up the next day, you can always stir a bit of water into the soup to thin it out if needed.

 - 1 teaspoon cumin seeds

-- 1 cup urad dal, soaked in cold water overnight
+- 1 cup whole black urad dal soaked in cold water overnight

 - 4 cups water